-Examines the complex role played by legal roles and practices in the construction and maintenance of inequality between women and men.
-Introduces students to feminist jurisprudence and significant debates within it, including the multiple meanings of 'equality' (for example, the sameness/difference debate and critiques of it); the public/private dichotomy; and the ways in which 'black letter' law inherently reflects a gendered perspective.
-In addition to the broad theoretical material, topics covered may include the three-part system by which women have access to financial support: viz, paid work, dependence on men, and dependence on the state; injuries to women and the ways in which women are distinctively harmed; the legal construction and regulation of women's connection with others:as lovers, wives, mothers etc; the lawyering process and legal language (is the practice of law, in particular the adversary system, the only alternative for dealing with disputes; would gender neutral legal language change a gender-specific world?).
-(Old No. 90.155)
+Examines the complex role played by legal rules and practices in the construction and maintenance of inequality between women and men, introduces students to feminist jurisprudence and significant debates within it, including the multiple meanings of 'equality' (for example, the sameness/difference debate and critiques of it); the public/private dichotomy; and the ways in which 'black letter' law inherently reflects a gendered perspective.
+In addition to the broad theoretical material, topics covered may include the three-part system by which women have access to financial support; viz. paid work, dependence on men, and dependence on the state; injuries to women and the ways in which women are distinctively harmed; the legal construction and regulation of women's connection with others; as wives, mothers etc; startegies for change (is the practice of law, in particular the adversary system, the only alternative for dealing with disputes; would gender neutral legal language change a gender-specific world?).